 20:18:15:28.
 Irregularities.
 A card found turned face upward in the shoe or deck may not be used in the game and must be placed in the discard rack.
 A card drawn in error without its face being exposed must be used.
 After the initial two cards have been dealt to each player and a card is drawn in error and exposed to the players, the card must be dealt to the players or dealer.
 Any player refusing to accept such a card may not have additional cards dealt to that player during the round.
 If the card is refused by the player and the dealer cannot use the card, the card must be burned.
-If the dealer has 17 and accidentally draws a card for the dealer, the card must be burned.
 If the dealer misses dealing the first or second card to the dealer, the dealer must continue dealing the first two cards to each player, and then deal the correct number of cards to the dealer.
 If there are insufficient cards remaining in the shoe or deck to complete a round of play, the cards in the discard rack must be shuffled and cut; and the dealer must complete the round of play.
 If no cards are dealt to a player's hand, the hand is dead and the player may be included in the next deal.
 If only one card is dealt to the player's hand, the dealer must deal the second card to the player after all other players have received a second card.

-Source: 16 SDR 57, effective October 1, 1989; 17 SDR 93, effective January 6, 1991.
+Source: 16 SDR 57, effective October 1, 1989; 17 SDR 93, effective January 6, 1991; 47 SDR 137, effective June 28, 2021.

-Law Implemented: SDCL 42-7B-1, 42-7B-2, 42-7B-2.1, 42-7B-3, 42-7B-4, 42-7B-7, 42-7B-14, 42-7B-15.
+General Authority: SDCL 42-7B-7, 42-7B-15.
+Law Implemented: SDCL 42-7B-7, 42-7B-11(13).